The Art of Ecommerce Debugging

 The checkout is down.
 Your project manager is breathing down your neck.
-Someone is reminding you that you're a certified developer with "how many years of experience" and that you should be able to get this fixed.
+Someone is reminding you that you're a certified developer with "how many years of experience" and that you should be able to get this fixed, quickly.

 What is it?

-It's also a course to provide solid and practical debugging experience (available as a separate purchase).
+It's also a course to provide solid and practical debugging experience (available as a separate purchase and coming soon).

 Ultimately, it is the letter to my younger self—everything that I wish I knew ten years ago.
 I don't hold anything back: it is my goal to train and equip you as a master debugger to solve the toughest challenges you have ever faced.